features, target, and weights

 Ensure the returned object, unless nothing, implements the data interface specified by LearnAPI.data_interface(learner).

-If overloaded, you must include :(LearnAPI.weights) in the tuple returned by the LearnAPI.functions trait.
+If implemented, you must include :(LearnAPI.weights) in the tuple returned by the LearnAPI.functions trait.

 source